 Due to the clientele, the experience needed to feel premium and polished.
 This would be an app made for the entertainment industry elite, showcasing the best works of the year for the very filmmakers and crew who made them.
 The first challenge of this project was to find a way to monetize while still providing a valuable service.
-What I wanted to build was unprecedented.
+I was attempting to build something unprecedented.

-Each studio has its own website for awards screenings, but it often changes slightly each year and sometimes brings security flaws because it isn't updated regularly.
+Each studio has its own website for awards screenings, but it often changes slightly each year, isn't always mobile-friendly and sometimes brings security flaws because it is only usually updated once a year.

 I also discovered that there wasn't a consolidated list of information, nor a way to view everything together.
 Members must visit each website manually and submit a form, then wait for an e-mail confirmation.
-If plans change or a guest needs to be added, the e-mail chain continues.
+If plans change or a guest needs to be added, the e-mail chain continues and is often incomplete.

 The first project goal was to find a way to pull information from different sources and create a secure, scalable database as more information was added.